Members’ Showcase 2017 Presentations

 About the Event

-The Toronto section of the Audio Engineering Society is holding its fourth annual Members Showcase of Gadgets and Projects night on February 28, 2017.
-Toronto AES members will be showcasing projects, hardware and work they have developed and created.
-In the AES spirit of sharing knowledge, we will be taking this opportunity to honour and appreciate some of the work that our fellow engineers do on a daily basis and as hobby projects.
+On February 28, 2017, the Toronto section of the Audio Engineering Society held its 4th annual Members Showcase of Gadgets and Projects night.
+Toronto AES members showcased projects, hardware and work they have developed and created.
+In the AES spirit of sharing knowledge, we honoured and appreciated some of the work that our fellow engineers do on a daily basis and as hobby projects.
 This year’s presenters included:

 - Bob Breen – Life beyond Audio School